Code-Institute-Submissions/Toulson-Electrical-Maintenance/README.md

 ### Code

--   [Bootstrap4](https://getbootstrap.com/docs/4.2/getting-started/introduction/): The Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System and to get code for the Navbar and footer.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.2/getting-started/introduction/): The Bootstrap Library was used throughout the project, mainly to make the site responsive using the Bootstrap Grid System and to get code for the Navbar and footer.

--
+-   [W3Schools] (https://www.w3schools.com/css/): W3Schools was used as a resource throughout the project.
+No code was copied directly from the site.

 ### Content